Nexmo/station/_tutorials/two-factor-authentication.md

 ## Create a basic Web app

-Create a simple Web app for user authentication:
+Create a minimal web app for user authentication:

 ```
 $ rails new ruby-2fa